Seamartin Australian Vintage Fishing Reel Reference History, and Technical Information guide, reeLpedia ® 22/6/2009.

 It appears that Cliff Martin was concerned, in the early days of SEAMARTIN's production, that his unique invention was perhaps somewhat too heavy in its overall weight and too vulnerable to oxidation due to exposure to natural elements.
 It is apparent that Cliff Martin's further model, which is referenced here as "Model 2" shows his determined attempts to address these issues.
 The Oscillator Guide which was originally Brass, in "Model 2" is made of Teflon.

 Teflon (Polytetraflouroethylene) discovered by DuPont in 1932, became known for its non-friction capabilities, ease of machining; lighter weight; cheaper material cost, and superior corrosion resistance.
-Cliff Martin's choice of this particular material in the creation of the bottom oscillating guide of cylindrical design and the top section of a block configuration has proven to be a major step towards reducing the material costs and costs associated with the machining down-time, in addition to the teflon's light weight, durability, non-corrosive, and low friction properties.
+Cliff Martin's choice of this particular material in the creation of the bottom oscillating guide of cylindrical design and the top section of a block configuration has proven to be a major step towards reducing the material costs and costs associated with the machining downtime, in addition to the Teflon light weight, durability, non-corrosive, and low friction properties.

 Specifications: